clement-deltel/python-boilerplate/README.md

 ## Dependencies

-This project's dependencies are managed with [uv](https://docs.astral.sh/uv/).
+The application dependencies are managed with [uv](https://docs.astral.sh/uv/).
 You can find more information on how to install it on your system [here](https://docs.astral.sh/uv/getting-started/installation/).
 It is recommended to install and use it, even still requirements files are available and can be used.

 ```text
 app v0.0.0